soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![AIR alerts page](media/air-investigationalertspage.png)

-On this page, you have several options.
+On this page, you have several options:
-- Get a visual overview of the current triggering alert and associated (if any) alerts.
+- Get a visual overview of the current triggering alert and any associated alerts.
 - Click an alert in the list to activate a fly-out page that shows full alert details.